SubZtep/depth/README.md

 :balloon: \
 [![Test & Build & Deploy](https://github.com/SubZtep/depth/actions/workflows/deploy.yml/badge.svg)](https://github.com/SubZtep/depth/actions/workflows/deploy.yml)

-Boilerplate that built top on [Vue3](https://v3.vuejs.org/api/sfc-script-setup.html) composition API and [VueUse](https://vueuse.org/functions.html) reactive composition utilities, [Three.js](https://threejs.org/), and embed many others, details are in package info.
+Boilerplate that is built on top of [Vue3](https://v3.vuejs.org/api/sfc-script-setup.html) and [Three.js](https://threejs.org/), using reactive compositions.

 ## Monorepository

-Various packages are embedded into the app, for effective code isolation those are separated packages in the monorepo.
-Public **[w](./web#readme)eb frontend** is also part of it in a separate workspace.
+Various 3rd-parties included in isolated packages in the monorepo.
+The public **[w](./web#readme)eb frontend** is also part of it in a separate workspace.

 ### Packages